Stats, Facts & FAQs

 What is the AIU?

 The Allegheny Intermediate Unit, also known as the AIU, is a regional public education agency and a crucial part of Pennsylvania's public education system.
 Our caring staff of educators, administrators and support staff provide specialized services to Allegheny County's suburban school districts as well as non-public, charter and vocational-technical schools.
-Our agency is a liaison with the Pennsylvania Department of Education and we proudly operate three schools for exceptional children, 11 family centers and about 130 programs for children, adults and families.
+Our agency is a liaison with the Pennsylvania Department of Education and we proudly operate three schools for exceptional children, 10 family centers and about 130 programs for children, adults and families.
+More information can be found in our 2021-22 Services Guide (ADA compliant version).

 What are intermediate units?